-Regarding Standard 1.1, Ms. Campbell must be accountable at all times for her actions, even when faced with extreme circumstances such as what occurred in [an Alberta hospital] on December 25 and 26, 2020.
-Ms. Campbell has demonstrated that accountability by acknowledging in this hearing that her documentation practices on that particular shift fell below the Practice Standards.
+Regarding Standard 1.1, Ms. Conners must be accountable at all times for her actions, even when faced with extreme circumstances such as what occurred in [an Alberta hospital] on December 25 and 26, 2020.
+Ms. Conners has demonstrated that accountability by acknowledging in this hearing that her documentation practices on that particular shift fell below the Practice Standards.

 Regarding Standard 2.5, that Standard expressly sets out that a nurse must document timely, accurate reports within their nursing practice.
-Ms. Campbell's entries in respect of [Patient 1] during the period of 0057h and 0257h clearly do not meet the standard.
-By failing to make contemporaneous entries in [Patient 1's] records and by only transcribing those entries after the fact, Ms. Campbell did not comply with this standard.
+Ms. Conners' entries in respect of [Patient 1] during the period of 0057h and 0257h clearly do not meet the standard.
+Ms. Conners admits to failing to enter entries at 0057h and 0059h, and admits to initialing Ms. Campbell's late entry for the entire period of resuscitation.
+This is not timely or accurate and falls below the requirements of Standard 2.5.

-Regarding Standard 5.3, for the reasons set out above in more detail under Allegation (a), Ms. Campbell's actions for the period of 0057h to 0257h fell below the policies relevant to the profession, including the Documentation Standards (expressed below) and the requirements of the David Thomson Heath Region Standard "Documentation Standards for Nursing" (CC-I-10).
+Regarding Standard 5.3, for the reasons set out above in more detail under Allegation (b), Ms. Conners' actions for the period of 0057h to 0059h fell below the policies relevant to the profession, including the Documentation Standards (expressed below) and the requirements of the David Thomson Heath Region Standard "Documentation Standards for Nursing" (CC-I-10).

-The Hearing Tribunal finds that the Registrant breached the following provisions of the Documentation Standards: 1.2(a), 1.2(f), 1.4(d), 1.4(e) and 1.4(f), as follows.
+The Hearing Tribunal finds that the Registrant breached the following provisions of the Documentation Standards: 1.2(a), 1.2(f), 1.4(d), 1.4(e), 1.4(f) and 1.14, as follows.